JedLee6/Top150-LeetCode-Quick-Review-Notes/Array,String_007_121.Best Time to Buy and Sell Stock.md

 ## Approach

 To solve this problem, I employed a straightforward approach that iterates through the array of stock prices.
-At each step, I kept track of the minimum stock price seen so far (`min_price`) and calculated the potential profit that could be obtained by selling at the current price (`prices[i] - min_price`).
-I updated the `maxprof` (maximum profit) variable with the maximum of its current value and the calculated profit.
-Additionally, I updated the `min_price` to be the minimum of the current stock price and the previously seen minimum.
+At each step, I kept track of the minimum stock price seen so far, `minPriceSoFar`,  and calculated the potential profit that could be obtained by selling at the current price,  `prices[i] - minPriceSoFar`.
+I updated the `minPriceSoFar` to be the minimum of the current stock price and the previously seen minimum.
+Additionally, I updated the `maxProfitSoFar`  variable with the maximum of its current value and the calculated profit.

 ## Complexity